SafiyaMGeorge/Sculptivated_Carnivore/README.md

 # Sculptivated_Carnivore

 ## Description
 A E-commerce Front-end freelance project built with React.js.
 It allows the client to display his previous and current works and allows visitors to purchase the client's works.
-The project implemented using React.js
+The project was implemented using React.js

 ## Features
-- Display information about client
+- Display information about the client
 - Browse and view available products